 CSULB's Department of Health Care Administration is among the nation's top business graduate schools for physician executives as ranked by Modern Healthcare magazine (2014).
 We're also very proud that our graduate student team won both the 2004 and 2006 College Bowl regional academic competitions (sponsored by the Health Care Executives of Southern California) and placed second the past six years; we're also pleased to report that our undergraduate team placed second in the 2015 and 2016 College Bowls.
 We also offer exciting study abroad opportunities in both Germany and Taiwan.

 The CSULB Department of Health Care Administration's faculty includes both academic scholars and industry executives from leading Southern California organizations.
-We also have an active student health professional association, a dedicated HCA Alumni Network (HCAAN), and a dynamic and involved advisory board whose members represent many of the leading health care organizations in Southern California.
+We also have an active student health professional association (HCASF), an academic honor society (Upsilon Phi Delta), a dedicated HCA Alumni Network (HCAAN), and a dynamic and involved advisory board whose members represent many of the leading health care organizations in Southern California.

 I consider it a privilege to be Department Chair of Health Care Administration at California State University, Long Beach.
 We take pride in our diverse student body, relevant field research, excellence in teaching, and connectivity to local and regional organizations where our work makes a difference.

 The health care industry is a rewarding field with great opportunities for growth and success, and it continues to thrive due to the many innovations and improvements introduced by creative organizations, by health care providers, and by the Affordable Care Act.
 With these new changes, there is no better time to begin a career in health care administration.